-The state park's more adventurous Wild Cave Tour lasts three hours and includes crawling on hands and knees.
+The state park's more adventurous Wild Cave Tour lasts three hours and includes crawling on your hands and knees.

-One of the best state parks in Texas, Longhorn Caverns also offers above-ground things to do.
+As one of the best state parks in Texas, Longhorn Caverns also offers above-ground things to do.
 Of particular note is the stone Observation Tower, constructed by the CCC, which gives a high vantage point over the Texas Hill Country.

 Address: 6211 Park Road 4 S, Burnet, Texas